Reset Password

 Home to the elegant districts of Pallanza and Intra.
 Don't miss the world-famous botanical gardens of Villa Taranto and the ferry connections to the eastern shore.

-Laveno panoramic cableway and Santa Caterina del Sasso monastery on Lake Maggiore cliffs
+Laveno panoramic cableway and Santa Caterina del Sasso monastery — Northitaly Villas Lake Maggiore

 Laveno & Santa Caterina